alokjagrothu2001/M1_SOTERIA/README.md

 **Where:** This project can be used for SETUP BOX Billing.

-**How:** The inconvinience is caused in storing data manually and accessing it.
+**How:** The inconvenience is caused in storing data manually and accessing it.
 Digitally storing data will be helpful in accessing data easily and modifying it.